 Bacteria and over-eating.

-Constipation is an early symptom & sometimes followed by diarrhea.
+Constipation is an early symptom & sometimes followed by diarrhoea.

-Cholera Caused by a filterable virus is a type of animal diseases which causes Loss of appetite, high fever, reddish-purplish patchwork of coloration on the affected stomach, breathing difficulty& a wobbly gait.
+Cholera Caused by a filterable virus is a type of animal disease which causes Loss of appetite, high fever, a reddish-purplish patchwork of colouration on the affected stomach, breathing difficulty& a wobbly gait.

 A preventive vaccine is available.

 Producers should use good management.
 Equine Encephalomyelitis Viruses classified as group A & B are transmitted by bloodsucking insects, such as the mosquito.

 Fever, impaired vision, irregular gait, muscle spasms, a pendulous lower lip, walking aimlessly.
 Control of carrier, use of a vaccine.